How to Choose the Right New Zealand Mountaineering Course: A Guide to Skills Progression

 Specialist Courses

-If you have already completed a mountaineering course and have applied those skills in your adventures, our specialist courses are the next step in your mountaineering journey.
+If you have already completed a mountaineering course and have applied those skills on some of your own adventures, our specialist courses are the next step in your mountaineering journey.
 These courses focus on specific technical skills at a time, allowing you to choose the courses that align with your mountain goals, at your own pace and according to your budget.
 Breaking down the complex topic of mountaineering into smaller, manageable chunks can help you build knowledge and understanding of the environment and the application of systems.
 This learning process can happen alongside gaining practical experience on increasingly challenging objectives.

 Avalanche Skills Course